web-infra-dev/modern.js/packages/document/module-doc/docs/en/guide/advance/in-depth-about-build.md

 In this chapter we'll dive into the use of certain build configurations and understand what happens when the `modern build` command is executed.

-## In-depth understanding of `buildConfig`
+## buildConfig

-### Bundle and Bundleless
+### `bundle` / `bundleless`

-So first let's understand Bundle and Bundleless.
+So first let's understand bundle and bundleless.

-A Bundle is a package of build products, which may be a single file or multiple files based on a certain [code splitting strategy](https://esbuild.github.io/api/#splitting).
+A bundle is a package of build products, which may be a single file or multiple files based on a certain [code splitting strategy](https://esbuild.github.io/api/#splitting).

-Bundleless, on the other hand, means that each source file is compiled and built separately, but not bundled together.
+bundleless, on the other hand, means that each source file is compiled and built separately, but not bundled together.
 Each output file can be found with its corresponding source code file.
-The process of **Bundleless build can also be understood as the process of code conversion of source files only**.
+The process of **bundleless build can also be understood as the process of code conversion of source files only**.

 They have their own benefits.

-- Bundle can reduce the size of build artifacts and also pre-package dependencies to reduce the size of installed dependencies.
+- bundle can reduce the size of build artifacts and also pre-package dependencies to reduce the size of installed dependencies.
 Packaging libraries in advance can speed up application project builds.
-- Bundleless maintains the original file structure and is more conducive to debugging and tree shaking.
+- bundleless maintains the original file structure and is more conducive to debugging and tree shaking.

 :::warning
-Bundleless is a single file compilation mode, so for type references and exports you need to add the `type` field, e.g. `import type { A } from '. /types`
+bundleless is a single file compilation mode, so for type references and exports you need to add the `type` field, e.g. `import type { A } from '. /types`
 :::

-In `buildConfig` you can specify whether the current build task is Bundle or Bundleless by using [`buildConfig.buildType`](/en/api/config/build-config#buildtype).
+In `buildConfig` you can specify whether the current build task is bundle or bundleless by using [`buildConfig.buildType`](/en/api/config/build-config#buildtype).

-### Relationship between `input` and `sourceDir`
+### `input` / `sourceDir`

-[`buildConfig.input`](/en/api/config/build-config#input) is used to specify the file path or directory path where the source code is read, and its default value differs between Bundle and Bundleless builds.
+[`buildConfig.input`](/en/api/config/build-config#input) is used to specify the file path or directory path where the source code is read, and its default value differs between bundle and bundleless builds.

 - When `buildType: 'bundle'`, `input` defaults to `src/index.(j|t)sx?`
 - When `buildType: 'bundleless'`, `input` defaults to `['src']`

 :::warning
-It is recommended that you do not specify multiple source file directories during a Bundleless build, as unintended results may occur.
-Bundleless builds with multiple source directories are currently in an unstable stage.
+It is recommended that you do not specify multiple source file directories during a bundleless build, as unintended results may occur. bundleless builds with multiple source directories are currently in an unstable stage.
 :::

-We know from the defaults: **Bundle builds can generally specify a file path as the entry point to the build, while Bundleless builds are more expected to use directory paths to find source files**.
+We know from the defaults: **bundle builds can generally specify a file path as the entry point to the build, while bundleless builds are more expected to use directory paths to find source files**.

 #### Object type of `input`

-In addition to setting `input` to an array, you can also set it to an object during the Bundle build process. **By using the object form, we can modify the name of the file that the build artifacts outputs**.
+In addition to setting `input` to an array, you can also set it to an object during the bundle build process. **By using the object form, we can modify the name of the file that the build artifacts outputs**.
 So for the following example, `. /src/index.ts` corresponds to the path of the build artifacts file as `. /dist/main.js`.

 ```js title="modern.config.ts"
 import { defineConfig } from '@modern-js/module-tools';